Nishikori goes from Project 45 to Elite 8

 NISHIKORI: (smiles shyly)

-REUTERS: You came agonisingly close to becoming the first Asian man to win a singles grand slam title.
+REUTERS: You came agonizingly close to becoming the first Asian man to win a singles grand slam title.
 How do you feel about that now?

 NISHIKORI: ”I was really disappointed I couldn’t play good tennis in the final because I was playing really well for two weeks and then in the last match I couldn’t.
 But I needed a little more experience as I got a little bit tight in the final.